pascallaliberte/sharpen.page/_i18n/en/_posts/2018-11-29-intro-to-jobs-to-be-done-through-examples.md

 Doing so tempts us to conclude that each person is unique, and that we should shrug off any possible similarities between buyers.

-But according to the Theory, there are bound to be common causes behind the motivations of your buyers.
+But according to the theory, there are bound to be common causes behind the motivations of your buyers.
 Those causes, the theory has a name for them.
 It calls them _jobs_.
 A buyer has a job to get done, an outcome she desires that is driven by a mix of reason and emotions, and it's the urgency of the job that causes someone to go from _not this one_ or _not now_ to _yes, this one, now_.
 She _hires_ that product for a _job_.

 1. She hired that scarf for the job of being noticed by the guy she has a crush on at work.
 2. He hired those two ebooks for the job of making sure he'll know more than his peers on the subject ahead of the seminar in October.